-Every girl has a right to an education, but close to 62 million girls around the world are not in school, and even more struggle to remain where they belong – in the classroom.
-Every day, girls are taken out of school, married far too young, and subjected to violence in school.
-And yet, it’s proven that with an education, girls can lift themselves – and everyone around them – out of poverty.
+Every child has the right to an education, but more than 62 million girls around the world are not in school, and those who are, struggle to remain where they belong – in the classroom.
+And yet, it’s proven when girls achieve an education, they can lift themselves – and everyone around them – out of poverty.

 The facts are clear.
 When you empower a girl through education, she’ll change the world for everyone around her.
 But without an education, girls are more likely to marry young, have children early, and spend their life in poverty.

 So, what’s keeping girls out of school?

 Many barriers stand in the way of girls receiving the quality education they deserve.
 Most of these obstacles are unimaginable to people here in Canada, but to girls living in the developing world, it’s a daily reality.
 These include:

 How to get girls back in the classroom

 Plan International’s Because I am a Girl initiative works with communities around the world to support girls’ education in the following ways:

 - Provide equal access to education by developing gender-sensitive learning environments for girls

 - Educate boys and men about gender equality by engaging them in promoting girls’ and women’s rights